Flashcards for phrasal verbs with 'up' and 'down'

 You'll probably remember these better if you have a break now or study something different.
 Come back tomorrow and try the next set of flashcard questions for these phrasal verbs.

-3. Test yourself - same verbs, new examples
+Practice 3: test yourself - same verbs, new questions

 Now test your understanding with these examples.
 What's the best phrasal verb to complete these sentences?